Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 * Finally, you'll configure your leaderboard by entering a query of the form "Select * from Evaluation_12345" where 12345 is the ID from the first step.

 <br>If you have some annotations already then you can click "Refresh Columns" to add display columns for the existing annotations.
 Otherwise you have to add the columns manually.
 You can reorder the columns and choose what to sort by.
 Keep in mind that "private" annotations will not be visible to participants (only to challenge administrators).

-**Test everything on some dry run users**

-**DON'T SKIP THIS STEP!!!**  Really.
-Get some friends to try to go through the whole process of signing up and submitting to the challenge, starting with just a link to synapse.org.
-Do this 2 weeks before you intend to launch publicly so you can actually do the little bug fixing needed to smooth things out for the larger launch.